What is investing and how does it work?

 Funds

-A fund is a pool of money from a number of different investors (usually thousands of different people) and this money is invested by a fund manager in a selection of investments aimed at spreading risk and achieving a better return.
+A fund is a pool of money from a number of different investors (usually thousands of different people) and a fund manager invests this money in a selection of investments aimed at spreading risk and achieving a better return.
 Funds basically create a portfolio of investments in a certain asset class, sector or geographic location.
 Active funds are managed by a fund manager according to an agreed mandate and investors are charged an annual fee to invest in the fund.
-Passive funds are run by computer algorithms and usually track an index such as the FTSE 100, which is the headline index for UK shares.
-Funds are the usual way most DIY investors invest their money as it is cost-effective, easy to do and allows you to build a diversified portfolio across a range of assets classes.
+Computer algorithms run passive funds and usually track an index such as the FTSE 100, which is the headline index for UK shares.
+Funds are the usual way most DIY investors invest their money as it is cost-effective, easy to do and allows you to build a diversified portfolio across a range of asset classes.

 When you want to accumulate savings the first option should be to put your cash in a savings account with a bank or building society to provide both security and easy access when needed.
 However, when you are planning for the longer-term (more than 5 years) it makes sense to try and obtain a better return on your savings.
 Cash savings do not fare well when the rate of inflation is taken into consideration and the buying power of your savings will diminish over time.